Filip14564654/LLM/README.md

 ## Chatting with the model

-You can run a simple interactive demo that predicts the next token for a line of text.
-Start the script and type your prompt:
+You can run a simple interactive demo that generates a short sentence given your prompt.
+Start the script and type your text:

 ```bash
 python evaluation/chat.py
 ```

 Type `quit` to exit.
-The demo prints the predicted token (and its numeric ID) using a greedy decode.
+The demo prints the model's greedy completion of your prompt as plain text.